 This recommended Istria itinerary is the best way to discover all the Istria highlights scattered all over the popular peninsula, if you have seven days to explore the region.

-Croatia is such a diverse country that it is difficult to standardize any travel around plan of action that will cover all its important places without leaving out many ‘must-sees’ – especially when the number of days to spend in the country.
+Croatia is such a diverse country that it is difficult to standardize any travel plan of action that will cover all its important places without leaving out many ‘must-sees’ – especially when the number of days to spend in the country.

-Being very close to Italy , Istria Croatia has a strong Italian flavor.
-The fact that Istria region offers a surprising diversity of natural resources, many compare this peninsula with Tuscany region in Italy.
+Being very close to Italy, Istria has a strong Italian flavor.
+The fact that the Istria region offers a surprising diversity of natural resources, many compare it with the Tuscany region in Italy.

 The second reason is the lower price what makes the cost of a week in Istria well below the cost of the same week just across the Adriatic.